tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 pack :: a -> Packed [a]
 ```

-However, relying on them to build new `Packed Tree`-s is extremely
+However, relying on them to build new `Packed Tree`-s is
 wasteful: one of the reasons for using such a representation was to avoid
 (de)serialisation.
 Instead, we want to create new `Packed Tree`-s by
 explicitly writing into a buffer.